sunniesnow/sunniesnow.github.io/doc/chart.md

 ## Event object

-An event object is an object with the following keys.
+An event object is an object with the required keys `type`, `time`, and `properties`, and optional keys `timeDependent`.
-All of them are required.
-Missing values will trigger a warning, and this event object will be ignored.
+Missing a required key will trigger a warning, and this event object will be ignored.

 ### `type`